DOCUMENT CLASSIFICATION: TECHNICAL SPECIFICATION

 AGENTIC SEO TOOLS AND SOFTWARE

 The agentic SEO tooling landscape is early.
-Most traditional SEO tools — Ahrefs, SEMrush, Screaming Frog, Lighthouse — were built for human-facing ranking signals.
+Most traditional SEO tools (Ahrefs, SEMrush, Screaming Frog, Lighthouse) target human-facing ranking signals.
 They do not measure llms.txt compliance, cryptographic identity anchoring, or structured data topology completeness in the sense that matters for autonomous agent discoverability.

 The current tool categories for agentic SEO implementation: